-However, we are concerned by media reports8 regarding proposed implementation arrangements which include trial participants being required to provide confidential medical information about their medications to the Department of Human Services or third party private providers.
+However, we are concerned at the prospect of trial participants being required to provide confidential medical information about their medications to the Department of Human Services or third party private providers.
 These arrangements for identifying false positives appear to be burdensome for jobseekers and raise genuine privacy issues.